ArneCL/BlogPosts/tomcat7-simple-jsp.md

 Finally we use the implicit request object to get the current paramter for the value 'thing'.
 A requst of hello.boom?thing=hiya would make that value 'hiya'.

 There's also a application implicit object that sets values thoughout all the application.

+If you set a error page directives:

+		<%@ page errorPage="e.jsp" %>

+Then as soon as you do something stupid, like below, you'll go the the e.jsp page.

+		<% String hello = null;
+		hello.toString();
+		%>

+You can include a file though a simple declaration:

+		<%@ include file="/page.jsp" %>

+And this will include a file called page.jsp belong the WEB-INF folder.